-The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2023).
+14 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2023).
 In the event of negative inflation, this fee will remain unchanged.
+15 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.